Emmelie de Forest: 2014–present: Label change and History

 On 7 February 2014, de Forest uploaded a video that spoke about her third single "Rainmaker", explained the meaning of the song, and previewed it.
 It was the official #JoinUs song for the Eurovision Song Contest 2014 and she performed the song live during the final at the B&W Hallerne, in Copenhagen.
 Talking about the song, de Forest said "It is about a tribe joining together to call upon the rainmaker to make their land blossom again.
 But on a more general level the rainmaker can be anything or anyone – it is about coming together and helping each other out".
 She also talked about enjoying success after winning Eurovision last year, "I've been performing my music around Europe, released my debut album and written a lot of new songs – to be honest, I'm living my dream!".

 In a Wiwibloggs interview in September 2014, de Forest said she was recording her second studio album, which was originally due to be released in February 2015.
 On 14 July, de Forest announced that "Rainmaker" was certified Gold.
 On 3 August 2014, de Forest announced via Facebook that she would perform the first single of her yet untitled album, "Drunk Tonight" at Amsterdam Pride 2014.
 Via Instagram, de Forest unveiled the cover and snippets of "Drunk Tonight", as well as its music video preview.
 The single was later released on 18 August, while the music video for the song was released on 25 August.
-De Forest, who appears in a bikini in the video, has said in interviews that she wanted it to be "elegant and sexy" at the same time.
+De Forest, who appears nude in the video, has said in interviews that she wanted it to be "elegant and sexy" at the same time.

 In December 2015, she left her record label Universal Music Group, and later signed with Swedish record company Cosmos Music.
 De Forest participated in Dansk Melodi Grand Prix 2016 as a songwriter of the song "Never Alone" performed by Anja Nissen.
 However, it risked disqualification as de Forest had performed the song several times prior to it competing in the competition.
 It was ultimately approved by the European Broadcasting Union, which organises the Eurovision Song Contest.
 The song competed in the final on 13 February 2016, where it advanced to the super final and ended in second place.

 De Forest later participated in the British national selection for the Eurovision Song Contest 2017 as a songwriter for the song "Never Give Up on You" performed by Lucie Jones.
 The song went on to win the competition, and later placed 15th at the Eurovision Song Contest in Kyiv.
 De Forest went on to release the single "Sanctuary" in November 2017, her first release since her split from Universal.
 Her second studio album History was released on 9 February 2018.
 Under the independent label Day In Day Out Records, a division of Cosmos Music, De Forest released the single "Typical Love Song" on 8 October 2021.